Contracting is an amazing way of life. When you go out contracting, numerous benefits open up:

 GST (Goods & Services Tax)

 If you earn over $60,000/year as a contractor, you‘ll need to register for GST.
 Once registered, you’ll have to file regular GST returns on a 1, 2 or 6-monthly basis and make GST payments to IRD for any GST that is owing.
 Registering for GST means that you’ll need to charge your clients 15% extra for your services, and will be required to pass this additional income directly on to IRD.
 If you incur eligible business expenses, you are able to claim back the GST portion of those expenses and offset that against the GST you owe IRD from your income.
 If claiming business expenses, you’ll also need to keep receipts as records for 7 years.
+See more about what GST is and how it works here.

 N.B.
 GST is something that is charged in addition to your income - it does not replace Income Tax or remove the need for you to pay Income Tax on your earnings.

 Your contract may require you to have Professional Insurance (you may be able to have this provided by your recruiter).
-Otherwise, you’ll need to arrange this yourself and provide your recruiter/ client with a valid insurance certificate.
+Otherwise, you’ll need to arrange this yourself and provide your recruiter/client with a valid insurance certificate.
 Professional Insurance usually covers two aspects - Public Liability Insurance and Professional Indemnity Insurance.
 Public Liability insurance will cover you for any detrimental impact your work has on members of the public - such as causing accidents or harm, whilst Professional Indemnity Insurance covers you for any negative impact your work might have on a client organisation you work for

 If you’re a contractor, you’ll need to make sure you calculate and set aside enough money every time you get paid to cover Student Loan repayments, as IRD will expect this to be paid regularly on your income.
 Unlike when you have a permanent/salary job where your employer makes student loan deductions, you will be solely responsible for managing all student loan deductions from your contracting income.